LiveHelperChat/doc/docs/bot/update-current-chat.md

 * `{content_1}` up to `{content_6}`

+This supports E-mail events, continuous webhooks as a chats also.

 ## Remove any previous process

 In case you allow visitor to start another information collection process in the middle of one.
 You can encounter an error message like `Please complete previous process`.